Wildlander-mod/wildlander-mod.github.io/wip/ModdingGuide.md

 ## A warning before proceeding

-Adding mods is generally considered a bad idea unless you know what you are doing.
+Adding mods is generally considered a bad idea unless you know what you are doing, or are willing to invest the time to learn how to do so yourself.

 Any form of customization "support" will be in the dedicated customization channels.
-Should you ask in general or either of the support channels, your posts will be deleted and you will be directed to ask in the appropriate locations.
+Should you ask in general or either of the support channels, your posts will be deleted and you will be directed to ask in the appropriate location.

 Helping you will basically be a waste of volunteer time that should go to those who have NOT customized the modlist.